Season 2 Episode 23: Minisode on Worker Safety & Well-Being: When Workers Are Survivors Themselves

 • David’s history with worker personal disclosures about their own victimization

-• How workers going through the Safe & Together Model training are seeing their own experience reflected in the material
+• How workers going through Safe & Together Model training are seeing their own experience reflected in the material

 • How agencies are using the Safe & Together Model to identify employees whose performance is suffering due to abuse and provide them with greater support